nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 “Honey, I lived in Washington and I knowed inside and naked out the stuck-up bush-whackers of the race.
-They all talks and act as if loving was a sin, but I tell you straight, I wouldn’t trust any of them after dark with a preacher....
-Don’t ask me, honey.
+They all talks and act as if loving was a sin, but I tell you straight, I wouldn’t trust any of them after dark with a preacher.<span class="three-dots"></span>Don’t ask me, honey.
 I seen and I knows them all.”

 “I guess you does, sistah,” Susy had agreed.
 “Nobody kaint hand *me* no